SaiKanthDacha/SaiKanthDacha/_pages/about.md

 ## Recent News

-- **<u>06/2023</u>**: I will be delivering a talk on work from my Ph.D. -- namely on intermodal nonlinear effects involving OAM fiber modes -- at the Nonlinear Optics Topical Meeting in Waikiki Beach, HI.
-My talk ID is Th3A.6
+- **<u>06/2023</u>**: I delivered a talk on work from my Ph.D., on intermodal nonlinear effects involving OAM fiber modes, at the Nonlinear Optics Topical Meeting in Waikiki Beach, HI.
+(Talk ID: Th3A.6)
 - **<u>05/2023</u>**: I will be presenting some exciting new research that I've been working on at Columbia at CLEO 2023!
-My talk ID is SW4L.4
+(Talk ID: SW4L.4)
-- **<u>02/2023</u>**: Earlier this week, I had the honor of visiting Capitol Hill to advocate for strong Federal support for optics and photonics R&D and meaningful workforce and immigration policy reforms.
-Please see the 'Science Policy' page for more info!
+- **<u>02/2023</u>**: I had the honor of visiting Capitol Hill to advocate for strong Federal support for optics and photonics R&D and meaningful workforce and immigration policy reforms.
+Please see the [Science Policy](https://skdacha.com/scipol/) page for more.
 - **<u>09/2022</u>**: I am excited to be joining Alexander Gaeta's group at Columbia as a Postdoctoral Research Scientist!

   <!-- - **[Pinned] <u>07/2022</u>**: **Looking for postdoctoral level research opportunities**!
 Please reach out if you're looking to hire. -->